-- use the internal number of your voice mail as the destination when you program Forward no Answer and Forward on busy - make the ring delay greater than the delay used by your voice mail system, if your voice messaging system or service automatically retrieves calls
+- use the internal number of your voice mail as the destination when you program Forward no Answer and Forward on busy - Note: If the voice mail hardware is attached to another system on the private network, the forwarded number for the voice mail system will be an external number on all systems in the network, except the one to which the voice mail system is directly connected. - make the ring delay greater than the delay used by your voice mail system, if your voice messaging system or service automatically retrieves calls

 Forward denied There are several reasons why you may get this message.
 For instance, you cannot forward your calls to a telephone that has been forwarded to your telephone.
-Forward>221 CAN ICL Your calls are being forwarded to telephone 221.
-Not in service Two or more telephones are linked in a forwarding chain, and one of them is out of service or is being used for programming controc of to boing about for programming.
+Forward>221 CANCL Your calls are being forwarded to telephone 221.
+Not in service Two or more telephones are linked in a forwarding chain, and one of them is out of service or is being used for programming.